-Vegetables are alkaline in nature, which means that 80% of your meals has to have vegetables.
-Water, tea, vegetable juices and smoothies neutralizes the stomach environment, so you need to drink more of these liquids.
+Vegetables are alkaline in nature, which means that 80% of your meals have to have vegetables.
+Water, tea, vegetable juices and smoothies neutralize the stomach environment, so you need to drink more of these liquids.
 For the remaining 20%, you can consume acidic liquids or foods such as coffee and meat proteins.

 Rule 4: Eat 80% Raw and 20% Cooked